 Any issues with regard to potholes are now reported directly by us to the Highways Department.

-Potholes will only be filled in if they are 40mm (1.5 inches) deep, or more & those that
+Potholes will only be filled in if they are 40mm (1.5 inches) deep or more, & those that

 are not deemed deep enough to be filled at present are being monitored on a regular basis.